codensolve/code-path/README.md

 ### Problem 1: Encourage Donation

 Sarah owns a Cookie shop.
-Sarah has a limited number of types of cookies but she has an unlimited supply of each type.
-In her shop every cookie is associated with a donation amount - which means every time someone buys a cookie she keeps the donation amount associated to that and give that amount to charity.
-Sarah want to encourage people to buy those cookies which will make her donate more money to charity.
+Sarah has a limited number of types of cookies, but she has an unlimited supply of each type.
+In her shop every cookie is associated with a donation amount - which means every time someone buys a cookie, she donates that amount to charity and keeps the remainder.
+Sarah wants to encourage people to buy the cookies with the highest donation amounts to maximize what she gives to charity.

 ###### Rules: